acrolinx/clj-queue-by/README.md

 Note, how Bob's item got delivered before Alice's second item.

 Think of it as taking a snapshot of the heads of the queue when polling and then delivering this snapshot.
-When it is empty, a new snapshot is taken.
+When it's empty, a new snapshot is taken.
 Actually, this is exactly what happens behind the scenes.

 Another example: